openpreserve/jpylyzer/installation.md

 {% include JB/setup %}

 ## Installation

-The easiest option is to use the binary builds that exist for both *Windows*- and *Linux*-based systems.
-These are completely stand-alone, without any dependencies on other software (i.e. you don&#8217;t need *Python* to use them).
+For installing *jpylyzer*, you have three options:

+1. Install with the *Pip* package manager.
+This works on all platforms (Windows, Linux, Mac, etc.), but you need to have the Python interpreter available on your system. *Jpylyzer* is compatible with Python 2.7, and Python 3.2 and more recent (Python 3.0 and 3.1 are not supported).

+2. Alternatively, for Windows users stand-alone binaries are available.
+These allow you to run *jpylyzer* as anexecutable Windows application, without any need for installing Python.
+This option is particularly useful for Windows users who cannot (or don’t want to) install software on their system.

+3. For Linux users Debian packages are available.
+These allow you to run *jpylyzer* without any need for installing Python.

+These options are briefly outlined below.
+See the [User Manual]({{ BASE_PATH }}/userManual.html) for a more exhaustive description.

+## Installation with Pip (all platforms)

+First make sure you have a recent version of *pip*.
+Then install *jpylyzer* with the following command:

+    pip install jpylyzer

+This may require administrator/super user privileges.
+If you don't have these privilges, you can do a single-user install:

+    pip install jpylyzer --user

-## Windows
+## Windows binaries

-Download the Windows binaries using the link in the right-hand bar.
-Then extract the contents of the *ZIP* file to any directory you like.
-You should now be able to run *jpylyzer* from your command prompt.
-For example, assuming that you installed the contents  of the *ZIP* file to the directory *C:\jpylyzer\\*, type or paste the following line into a command prompt window:
+Download the binary (64 or 32 bit) using the link using the link in the right-hand bar of this page.
+Unzip the contents of this file to an empty folder on your PC. *Jpylyzer* should now be ready for use.

-{% highlight console %}
-C:\jpylyzer\jpylyzer
-{% endhighlight %}

-This should give you the *jpylyzer* helper message.

-## Running jpylyzer without typing the full path
-Optionally, you may also want to add the full path of the jpylyzer installation directory to the Windows *Path* environment variable.
-Doing so allows you to run jpylyzer from any directory on your PC, without having to type the full path.
-In Windows 7 you can do this by selecting *settings* from the *Start* menu; then go to *control panel*/*system* and click on  *advanced system settings*.
-Then click on the *environment variables* button.
-Finally, locate the *Path* variable in the *system variables* window, click on *Edit* and add the full *jpylyzer* path (this requires local Administrator privileges).
-The settings take effect once you open a new command prompt.
+Optionally, you may also want to add the full path of the *jpylyzer* installation directory to the Windows ’Path’ environment variable.
+Doing so allows you to run *jpylyzer* from any directory on your PC without having to type the full path.
+In Windows 7 you can do this by selecting ‘settings’ from the ‘Start’ menu; then go to ‘control panel’/’system’ and go to the ‘advanced’ tab.
+Click on the ‘environment variables’ button.
+Finally, locate the ‘Path’ variable in the ‘system variables’ window, click on ‘Edit’ and add the full *jpylyzer* path (this requires local Administrator privileges).
+The settings take effect on any newly opened command prompt.

-## Linux
+## Installation from Debian packages (Linux)

+For a number of Linux architectures Debian packages of *jpylyzer* exist.
-Debian packages of jpylyzer exist for *AMD6* and *i386* Linux architectures.
-To install, simply download the Debian package using the link in the right-hand bar, double-click on it and select *Install Package*.
+To install, download the package for your architecture using the link in the right-hand bar of this page, and then open it with your package manager (which can be invoked by double-clicking or right-clicking on the *.deb* file).
 Alternatively you can also do this in the command terminal by typing:

-{% highlight console %}
-sudo dpkg -i jpylyzer_1.10.1_amd64.deb
+    sudo dpkg -i jpylyzer_1.18.0_amd64.deb

-{% endhighlight %}
+For *Ubuntu* and *Debian*, alternative packages are available in the official release channels.
+To install simply run the following commands:

+    sudo apt-get update
+    sudo apt-get install python-jpylyzer

 In both cases you need to have superuser privileges.

-## Python (any platform)
-Instead of using the binary builds, you can also download *jpylyzer*&#8217;s source code to run *jpylyzer* as a [*Python*](http://www.python.org/) script.
-This should work on any platform, but note that this requires either *Python* 2.7 (earlier versions won&#8217;t work), or *Python* 3.2 or later (3.0 and 3.1 won&#8217;t work either!).
+A more exhaustive description of the above installation options can be found in the [User Manual]({{ BASE_PATH }}/userManual.html).